-12.741 Psychology (Optometry)
+12.741 Psychology (Optometry) F L2T0

-F L2TO

 Visual Perception - The nature and characteristics of visual perception.
 Topics to be discussed include: psychophysics, the organization of visual perception, the influence of context, and the effects of learning and motivation on perception.
 Throughout the course emphasis will be placed on an examination of relevant experimental data.
-Abnormal Psychology - The concept of normality-abnormality, and an examination of the principal psychodynamic processes.
+Abnormal Psychology - The concepts of normality and abnormality, and an examination of the principal psychodynamic processes.
 Causes and symptoms of various mental disorders are introduced with some emphasis on the importance of these symptoms in optometrical practice.